-Agenda Items Paragraph of Part I of Schedule 12A 12-13 Information relating to the financial or business affairs of any particular person (including the authority holding that information).
-AND The public interest in maintaining this exemption outweighs the public interest in disclosure because disclosure at this stage may prejudice the ongoing Transport and Works Act Order process (Item 12), and disclosure could adversely affect the business reputation or confidence in the person/organisation and could adversely affect commercial revenue (Item 13).
+Agenda Item Paragraph of Part I of Schedule 12A

+- 11 7 Contains information relating to the financial or business affairs of any particular person (including the authority holding the information). - AND The public interest in maintaining the exemption outweighs the interest in disclosure because disclosure at this stage may prejudice the ongoing Transport and Works Act Order process.